 bp is also actively preparing for new maritime pollution requirements that will significantly reduce the limit on sulfur content in marine fuels globally.
 The company is undertaking a rigorous testing program to support its customers across the industry in meeting the new regulations.

 bp is one of North America’s top wholesale and retail power marketers and the largest natural gas marketers in the region.
 This represents a crucial part of its broader strategy to advance the energy transition, since gas can dramatically reduce carbon dioxide emissions in the power sector.

-“In addition to our gas and power businesses, we are expanding our natural gas liquids (NGLs) business both domestically and globally,” says Orlando Alvarez, head of BP’s gas, NGLs, and power marketing and trading business in Houston.
-“We have deep expertise across the value chain – including in pipelines, railcars and ships – which allows us to deliver to multiple destinations for our U.S. customers.”
+“We are continuing to expand our gas and power businesses both domestically and globally,” says Orlando Alvarez, head of bp’s gas, natural gas liquids, and power marketing and trading business in Houston.
+“We have deep expertise across each of the respective commodity value chains, which allows us to provide the reliability and service our customers expect.”

-Because its marketing and trading team is integrated with the rest of the company, BP can maximize the value of its energy resources.
+Because its marketing and trading team is integrated with the rest of the company, bp can maximize the value of its energy resources.
 For example, the team is responsible for moving what is produced by BPX Energy from its newly acquired assets in the Permian-Delaware and Eagle Ford basins in Texas, and the Haynesville basin in Texas and Louisiana.

 bp has garnered recognition for its marketing and trading expertise and has received several industry awards, including: